 The Registrar’s Office must certify that the student did not attend cruise.

 Visiting students enrolled through Extended Learning and Concurrent Enrollment who officially drop the course and do not attend cruise:

 - Non-refundable fees include drug testing and document fee

 International Experience Course Fee Refunds

-Students who did not attend and formally drop the course prior to the published 1st day of Summer term will be issued appropriate refunds net of the non-refundable deposit and other administrative refund fee including outstanding debts owed to the University.
+Students who did not attend, and who formally dropped the course prior to the published 1st day of Summer term will be issued appropriate refunds net of the $1,500 non-refundable portion of the IE course fee and other administrative refund fees including outstanding debts owed to the University.